Gigi Dolin: Toxic Attraction (2021–2023)

-At NXT: The Great American Bash on July 5, Gigi and Jacy lost the NXT Women's Tag Team Championship to Roxanne Perez and Cora Jade.
+On July 5 at NXT: The Great American Bash, Gigi and Jacy lost the NXT Women's Tag Team Championship to Roxanne Perez and Cora Jade.
 After the titles were vacated, Dolin and Jayne participated in a Fatal Four-Way Elimination Match on the August 2 episode of NXT 2.0, against Ivy Nile and Tatum Paxley, Yulisa Leon and Valentina Feroz, and Katana Chance and Kayden Carter.
 Dolin and Jayne were part of the final two teams in the match but eventually lost to Chance and Carter.

 On the August 19, 2022, episode of SmackDown, Dolin made her main roster debut alongside Jacy Jayne as participants in the WWE Women's Tag Team Championship Tournament.
 They would win the first match but were forced out of the tournament due to an injury suffered by Dolin.
 Dolin and Jayne made their return to SmackDown in a losing effort against new WWE Women's Tag Team Champions Aliyah and Raquel Rodriguez.

 On December 14, Rose was released by WWE, turning Toxic Attraction into a tag team.
 At NXT: New Year's Evil on January 10, 2023, Dolin and Jayne were declared co-winners of a 20-woman battle royal after eliminating each other simultaneously, earning an NXT Women's Championship match against Roxanne Perez in a triple threat match at NXT Vengeance Day, where Perez successfully retained her title.